gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 ### Features

-- Understand how roughness and metalness affect the blending model -- reference how environment maps are sampled and applied
 - Investigate how incidence angle should play a role
 - Blur output based on roughness and ray distance
 - Use a depth pyramid map to raymarch
 - Use cheap rays for roughness
-- Support animations
-- Avoid rendering the same data twice (reuse depth buffer from prior renders, other effects)
-- Separate the color resolve from raymarch hit so color resolve can happen in higher resolution while marching happens in a lower one.
+- Resolve color using sibling pixels to improve detail.
+Should ray direction affect this?
+Should the values be flipped?
 - Use a different jitter technique such as Halton or Poisson disks.
 - Understand how to render depth target mip pyramid.
+- Use mip LoDs for normals, color, depth? to blend the pixels

+### Stretch

+- Test orthographic camera
+- Avoid rendering the same data twice (reuse depth buffer from prior renders, other effects)
+- Support animations

 ### References